chungpat/e2e-messaging-tool/README.md

 ## Admin page ##

 Admins can mute/unmute any user and delete any file in the 'documents' section of the app.
-	This page can be access by:
+	This page can be accessed by:
     Logging in as an administrator: Username - ‘admin’, password - ‘Jasonkam123.’
     Navigate to the Home page.
     Click the university phone number in the footer of the page.